frederic-perez/AmE-dictionary/data/dictionary.md

 __flotilla__ _n_ :three::mega: __1__ A fleet of ships or boats, esp. a navy organizational unit consisting of two or more squadrons of small warships. __2__ An indefinite large number: _a flotilla of changes._ _A flotilla of rather mature-looking male models._ __3__ _informal_ A group of vehicles owned or operated as a unit: _a flotilla of limousines._
 __flotsam__ _n_ :four: __1__ (Nautical Terms) Wreckage from a ship found floating. __2__ Useless or discarded objects; odds and ends (esp in the phrase flotsam and jetsam). __3__ Vagrants.
 __flounce__ _n_
-__flounder__ _v intr_ :nine::m: /floun′dər, ˈflaʊndə/ (floundered, floundering) __1__ To stagger or thrash about ineffectually in soft mud or water. _Floundering in and out of deep pools._ :es: andar dificultosamente __2__ To behave or speak in a blundering or incompetent way, as a result of being at a loss. :es: perder el hilo
+__flounder__ _vi_ :nine::m: /floun′dər, ˈflaʊndə/ (floundered, floundering) __1__ To stagger or thrash about ineffectually in soft mud or water. _Floundering in and out of deep pools._ :es: andar dificultosamente __2__ To behave or speak in a blundering or incompetent way, as a result of being at a loss. :es: perder el hilo
 __flourish<sup>1</sup>__ _n_ :four::hammer::astonished::camera: _A flourish of drums and cymbals._ _A flourish of proposals._
 __flourish<sup>2</sup>__ _v_ _The trumpeters were flourishing bright pennants from their silver trumpets._
 __flout__ _v_ :nine::m: (flouts, flouted, flouting) /flaʊt/ To ignore or disregard (a rule or convention, for example) in an open or defiant way. _Syn_ defy, refuse to obey, go against, rebel against, scorn, disdain _Objections by businesses and the agriculture community, which flouted the law._ _Illegal campers who persist in flouting the law._ _Public flouting of ordinances was to blame._